Scopas

 Scopas (Σκόπας; born in Paros, fl.
-4th century BCE) was an ancient Greek sculptor and architect, most famous for his statue of Meleager, the copper statue of Aphrodite, and the head of goddess Hygieia, daughter of Asclepius.
+4th century BC) was an ancient Greek sculptor and architect, most famous for his statue of Meleager, the copper statue of Aphrodite, and the head of goddess Hygieia, daughter of Asclepius.

 Early life and family

 Scopas was born on the island of Paros.
 His father was the sculptor Aristander of Paros.
 Skopas left Paros at an early age and travelled throughout the Hellenic world.

-Career as sculptor and architect
+Career

 Scopas worked with Praxiteles, and he sculpted parts of the Mausoleum of Halicarnassus, especially the reliefs.
 He led the building of the new temple of Athena Alea at Tegea.
 Similar to Lysippus, Scopas is artistically a successor of the Classical Greek sculptor Polykleitos.
 The faces of the heads are almost in quadrat.
 The deeply sunken eyes and a slightly opened mouth are recognizable characteristics in the figures of Scopas.

 Works by Scopas are preserved in the British Museum (reliefs) in London; fragments from the temple of Athena Alea at Tegea in the National Archaeological Museum of Athens; the celebrated Ludovisi Ares in the Palazzo Altemps, Rome; a statue of Pothos restored as Apollo Citharoedus in the Capitoline Museum, Rome; and his statue of Meleager, unmentioned in ancient literature but surviving in numerous replicas, perhaps best represented by a torso in the Fogg Art Museum, Cambridge, Massachusetts.